deltaautonomy/delta_tracking_fusion/scripts/README.md

 # Tracking and Fusion Pipeline

-This package has one ROS node for for tracking and fusion.
+This package has one ROS node for tracking and camera/RADAR fusion.

 ### Topics